Refinancing credit card debt is one of the best steps you can take to get out of debt. Chances are, your credit cards have a high interest rate.

 Sell Your Unused Items for Extra Payments

-Challenge yourself to pay off your debts sooner by making extra payments.
+The lenders we recommend won’t charge you an early payment penalty.
+So challenge yourself to pay off your debts sooner by making extra payments.

 The sooner you make an extra payment, the less interest you pay overall.
 Even if it’s only an extra $20 a month, it’s still progress.

-Make Extra Money with a Side Hustle Too
+Make Extra Money with a Side Hustle

 The beauty of side hustles is that they are a source of recurring income.
 You work as much or little as you want with side hustles.
-So, flexible gigs let you can balance work and family too!
+So flexible gigs let you can balance work and family too!

 Negotiate a Lower Interest Rate With Your Current Lender

-Sign up for a 0% APR Credit Card
+Sign Up for a 0% APR Credit Card

 A credit card with a 0% APR can save you big money too!
 You won’t pay interest during the promotion period.
-This is also called a “balance transfer offer.”
-You can put your credit card debt from one card to a no interest card.
+So you can transfer your current balances to the new card and enjoy interest-free payments.

 Just make sure you can pay off the balance before the 0% interest ends.
 For most cards, you have between 12 and 18 months.

-After this time, you pay the regular interest rate again.
-That is most likely around 20%.

-Also, only choose this option if you are responsible with credit cards.
+After the promo period ends, you pay the regular interest rate again.
+So only choose this option if you are responsible with credit cards.